vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/misc/wave_transfers.rst

 .. image:: wave_transfers/wave-transfers-setting.png
    :align: center
-   :alt: View of Odoo Inventory app settings to enable the wave transfers option.
+   :alt: View of Leansoft Inventory app settings to enable the wave transfers option.

 Add products to a wave
 ======================